 4. Taxes (including town) paid through , 19

 5. Special assessments outstanding, if any

-THEREFORE: In reliance upon the information set for sure, IT IS THE OPINION OF THE UNDERSIGNED that references shown above and in the Commitment to Insure, fee simple and marketable. t, subject only to exceptions and
+THEREFORE: In reliance upon the information set forth sure, IT IS THE OPINION OF THE UNDERSIGNED that, so references shown above and in the Commitment to Insure, the fee simple and marketable. ubject only to exceptions and

 By

 Special Counsel